coursier/coursier/doc/FORMER-README.md

 and is able to fetch metadata and artifacts from both Maven and Ivy repositories.

-Compared to the default dependency resolution of SBT, it adds:
+Compared to the default dependency resolution of sbt, it adds:
 * downloading of artifacts in parallel,
-* better offline mode - one can safely work with snapshot dependencies if these are in cache (SBT tends to try and fail if it cannot check for updates),
+* better offline mode - one can safely work with snapshot dependencies if these are in cache (sbt tends to try and fail if it cannot check for updates),
 * non obfuscated cache (cache structure just mimics the URL it caches),
 * no global lock (no "Waiting for ~/.ivy2/.sbt.ivy.lock to be available").